 Achieve the CST credential by demonstrating your knowledge, ability, and experience with Scrum

 PLEASE NOTE: The Provisional CST Pilot Program is no longer active.
 Applications were accepted through September 30, 2013.
 Fndings are guiding our efforts as we inspect and strengthen the overall CST application process.
-We will announce any changes during the first quarter of 2014.
+We will announce any changes during the third quarter of 2014.
 The Traditional CST Application Process is the only current option.

 Requirements for Scrum Trainer certification

 Scrum Alliance strives to make the CST application process fair and thorough.
 To meet the global needs of Certified Scrum Professionals who are interested in pursuing the CST credential where co-training with CSTs may not be feasible, Scrum Alliance has developed a provisional application process that will accept applications through September 30, 2013.

 Overall, requirements for the CST remain the same regardless of which process the applicant chooses to follow.
 To become a CST, you must: